TirsoRJGonzalez/academic-kickstart/content/home/experience.md

   date_start = "2015-10-01"
   date_end = "2020-02-01"
   description = """
-  Designed, implemented, analysed and wrote up three research projects, disseminating their results as publications and presentations at international conferences, while collaborating in several other projects in the wider research group:
+  Designed, implemented, analysed and wrote up three research projects, disseminating their results as publications and presentations at international conferences, while collaborating in several other projects in the broader research group:

   * Hemispheric differences in connectivity of semantic cognition regions
   * Relationship between domain-general inhibition and semantic control
   * Lateralisation patterns in semantic cognition in anterior temporal lobe

-  Supervised 12 students' data collection for dissertation and taught in 17 courses at the MSc and undergraduate levels.
+  Supervised 10 students' data collection for dissertation and taught in 17 courses at the MSc and undergraduate levels.

   """